 Our results are significantly influenced by temperatures in our service territories particularly during the heating season months of October through March.
-As a result, our earnings, after adjusting for the effects of gains and losses on commodity derivative instruments not associated with current period transactions as further discussed below, are significantly higher in our first and second fiscal quarters.
+As a result, our earnings, after adjusting for the effects of gains and losses on commodity derivative

 AmeriGas Partners does not designate its commodity derivative instruments as hedges under GAAP.
-As a result, volatility in net income attributable to AmeriGas Partners can occur as gains and losses on commodity derivative instruments not associated with current-period transactions, principally comprising non-cash changes in unrealized gains and losses, are reflected in cost of sales.
-However, we expect that such gains and losses on such derivative instruments will be largely offset by gains and losses on anticipated future commodity purchases.
+As a result, volatility in net income can occur as gains and losses on commodity derivative instruments not associated with current-period transactions, principally comprising non-cash changes in unrealized gains and losses, are reflected in cost of sales.
+However, we expect that such gains and losses on derivative instruments will be largely offset by gains and losses on anticipated future commodity purchases.